radkisson/MAGI/docs/ROADMAP.md

 ## Executive Summary

-This document outlines the architectural vision for the Rhyzomic Intelligence Node (RIN) from its current state (v1.3.0) through version 3.0.
-RIN has successfully established itself as a sovereign, self-hosted AI agent system with a unique biological architecture.
+This document outlines the architectural vision for the Multi-Agent General Intelligence (MAGI) from its current state (v1.3.0) through version 3.0.
+MAGI has successfully established itself as a sovereign, self-hosted AI agent system with a unique biological architecture.
 The next phase of evolution focuses on gradual, incremental improvements across three core pillars:

 1. **Operational Excellence** - Production-grade observability, monitoring, and reliability
 2. **Data Safety** - Comprehensive backup, recovery, and resilience features